 FIGURE 15.
-Change in cooling degree days (65°F) in Kenya for the period $2040-2059^{74}$
+Change in cooling degree days (65°F) in Kenya for the period $2040-2059^{76}$

 FIGURE 16.
-Warm spell duration index in Kenya for the period 1986 to 2099
+Warm spell duration index in Kenya for the period 1986 to 209977

 Electricity generation in Kenya is liberalized with several licensed electric power producers, although KenGen accounts for approximately 70% of all installed capacity.
 Kenya's National Energy Policy (2014), formulated within the framework of Vision 2030, encourages diversification of electricity sources.
-The policy supports the government's intention to increase electricity generation capacity by an additional 5,000 MW from the current
+Kenya has developed a Least Cost Power Development Plan (LCPDP) that is periodically updated.
+However, the demand for growth assumed under the recent LCPDPs has proven to be overly ambitious - based on new development projects (mining and processing of iron and steel, irrigation by electricity, electrification of trains, and the development of new economic